jclark/pc-ptp-ntp-guide/gps.md

 ## ArduSimple simpleRTK2B M.2 ZED-F9P

-The [simpleRTK2B M.2](https://www.ardusimple.com/product/simplertk2b-m-2/) fits into a M.2 E-key slot, which is the kind of slot PCs have for wifi cards.
+The [simpleRTK2B M.2](https://www.ardusimple.com/product/simplertk2b-m-2/) fits into a M.2 E-key slot, which is the kind of slot PCs have for Wifi cards.

 The module is a u-blox ZED-F9P.
 It's designed for precise positioning (RTK), but it also supports time mode.
 This is a dual band (L1/L2) module.
 It's a step up in both price and performance from the LEA-M8T used in the TS-1.